Programs offered:

 - CSC 202 Data Structures

-- Completion of one Computer Science course (4 semester hours or more) at the 300- or 400-level.
+- Completion of one Computer Science course (4 semester hours or more) from the below list:

-- Completion of two elective courses from the following list:
+- Completion of two elective courses from the above list or the following list:

 - PHY 206 Computational Physics